 When you buy from a local tree farm, you’re cutting back on carbon emissions from long-distance transportation and contributing to your local economy.

-When the holidays are over, you have several options for how to recycle your tree.
+When the holidays are over, you have several ways you can recycle your Christmas tree.

-If you have the capabilities, mulch the tree on your property so you can use it in your garden when spring comes.
+If you have the capabilities, mulch the tree on your property so you can use it in your garden and flower beds when spring comes.
 This creates a sustainable and closed-loop cycle that makes as little waste as possible.